Abarim Publications' online Biblical Greek Dictionary

 In Roman times, Aion began to personify the eternal Roman rule, which made him/it an obvious target of the New Testament writers (Matthew 6:13, Luke 1:33, Romans 1:25).
 The Roman Aion even begat a female counterpart named Aeternitas (from which we have our English word eternity) who adopted the patronage of the deified Roman Emperor.
 This in turn made her too an obvious topic of commentary for the earliest church fathers.

-From our noun αιων (aion) comes the adjective αιωνιος (aionios), meaning eternal, or more precise: lasting an age.
+- The adjective αιωνιος (aionios), meaning eternal, or more precise: lasting an age.
 This word was also used to describe the term of an office when it was to be held for a life time (an αιων, aion).
-The familiar phrase "eternal life" uses our adjective in combination with the noun ζωη, zoe, which doesn't describe one's personal life but rather life as a phenomenon that arises from interaction of elements (precisely how time works).
+The familiar phrase "eternal life" uses our adjective in combination with the noun ζωη (zoe), which doesn't describe one's personal life but rather life as a phenomenon that arises from interaction of elements (precisely how time works).
 So no, the term "eternal life" does not describe one's personal perpetuation, but rather speaks of an epoch that consists of souls rather than seconds: the most perfectly intertwined social expression also known as the New Jerusalem (Revelation 21:2).
 Our adjective occurs 71 times; see full concordance.